florianbecker/Innovation-IT-python-unicode/README.md

 # Example

 ## Run python example
-This is the minimum example for the overall exception.
-Please edit the device, to correct position if needed.
+This is a minimum example for the overall exception.
+Please edit your device, if needed.
 ```bash
 python3 read_model.py
 Traceback (most recent call last):